NightFuryBot/NightFury/CONTRIBUTING.md

 > + `branch-name` is the name of the experimental or feature branch.
 > + `description` is a keyword or short phrase (shouldn't be
-    more than 10 characters or so) that **accurately** describes the thing you are documenting.
+    more than 10 characters or so) that **accurately** describes the thing you are making changes to.
 >
 > **Note:** creation of `feature` and `experimental` branches is
 > done only by those who have push access to the main repo, or with